 6. Higher Quality Goods are Made in the USA

-I make it a point to buy American made products.
-When I’m able to get something made in the USA, I do with the expectation that I am getting a higher-quality product.
-Consumers say American made goods are better and we’re willing to pay 20% more to acquire them.
+I make it a point to buy American-made products.
+When I’m able to get something made in the USA, I do so with the expectation of getting a higher-quality product.
+Consumers say American-made goods are better, and we’re willing to pay 20% more to acquire them.

 7. American Made Products Offer Better Overall Customer Satisfaction

-My experience when I buy American made products is that they are better sewn, better built, and last longer.
+My experience with American-made products is that they are better sewn, better built, and last longer.
 I’m not alone.
-As you can guess, I also spend a lot of time researching and reading about American made products.
+I also spend a lot of time researching and reading about American-made products.
 I even get deep into the comments of sponsored posts on Facebook.
-Whether the discussion is in regards to appliances or t-shirts, the overall consensus is that American made brands are better.
-Statistics say so.
+Whether the discussion is regarding appliances or t-shirts, the overall consensus is that American-made brands are better.

 8. Americans Say Customer Service in the USA is Superior

-Americans also feel strongly that American companies offer better customer service.
+Americans also feel strongly that American-made companies offer better customer service.
 I am personally more likely to purchase products and services from a company with domestic customer service representatives.
-Language barriers make it frustrating to get problems resolved in a timely manner.
+Language barriers make it difficult to resolve problems in a timely manner.

 The Domino Effect of Buying American Made Products

 It is said that for every manufacturing job, 4 other jobs are supported.
 The number isn’t literally 4.
-The multiplier is more or less dependent on the industry.
-The multiplier effect in manufacturing is as high as 16 to one in some advanced industries, meaning that for every 1 manufacturing job, 15 other jobs are supported.
-If you like numbers and charts, you can dig deeper into manufacturing multipliers here.
-We’re going to skip the charts and talk about manufacturing jobs and the many jobs they support.
+The multiplier is dependent on the industry.
+The multiplier effect in manufacturing can be as high as 16-to-1 in some advanced industries, meaning that for every 1 manufacturing job, 15 other jobs are supported.

 9. American Consumerism and Supply & Demand, So Easy

-When Americans seek out and are willing to pay more for American made products, it increases demand for the Made in the USA label.
-In response, the production of USA made products has to increase in order to satisfy consumer demand.
+When Americans seek out and are willing to pay more for American-made products, demand for the Made in the USA label increases.
+In response, USA-made product production must rise to meet consumer demand.

 10. Buying American Creates Investment in United States Manufacturing